nstroustrup/lifespan/doc/raspberry_pi_instructions.md

 ns_image_server submit experiment experiment.xml u
 ```

-An example experiment XML file can be found on the desktop.
+An example experiment XML file can be found in `./doc/example_experiment.xml`.

 ## Clone a microSD Card

 This explains how we got the Lifespan Machine Pi image.
 It's also useful to know how to do this if you wish to backup your Pi for whatever reason.
 The explanation here holds for Linux but probably also works for MacOSX.

-The idea is to _use_ `dd` to simply create an image the microSD card by copying information byte-by-byte.
+The idea is to use `dd` to simply create an image the microSD card by copying information byte-by-byte.

 **Please be aware that mistakes can lead to data loss!
 Be sure of what you are doing!**

 #### Step 1: Get the card name

-Insert the card and check the name of the device (usually something like `sdb1`).
+Insert the card and check the name of the device (usually something like `sda`).

 ```
 sudo fdisk -l
 ```

-In this tutorial we will call our SD card `mysd`, but do change the name so that it matches yours. **Be aware that this name can change if you unplug your SD card and plug it back in.**
+In this tutorial we will call our SD card `sda`, but do change the name so that it matches yours. **Be aware that this name can change if you unplug your SD card and plug it back in.**

 #### Step 2: Create the image

 Next unmount the microSDcard (change the name of microSD card to match yours).

 ```
-sudo umount /dev/mysd
+sudo umount /dev/sda
 ```

 Now create the image using `dd`.
 This operation is quite slow.

 ```
-sudo dd if=/dev/mysd of=~/sd-card-copy.img
+sudo dd if=/dev/sda of=lifespan_raspberry.img bs=100M
 ```
 You can monitor progress in Ubuntu 16.04 and above using

 ```
-sudo dd if=/dev/mysd of=~/sd-card-copy.img status=progress
+sudo dd if=/dev/sda of=lifespan_raspberry.img status=progress bs=100M
 ```